 Maternity Clothes Alternatives

-If you have a small bump or willing to change your style for a bit, you can get away without having to buy a ton of new items for your pregnancy.
+If you have a small bump or are willing to change your style for a bit, you can get away without having to buy a ton of new items for your pregnancy.

 I highly discourage anyone from sizing up your regular clothes.
 Following advice from fellow bloggers I tried this experiment with many brands and ended up returning literally everything I ordered.